-- If the camera is unable to recognize any faces when the shutter-release button is pressed halfway with AF area mode set to Face priority, the AF area mode setting automatically switches to Auto - If no faces are recognized when the shutter-release button is pressed halfway in Portrait or Night portrait scene mode or smart portrait mode, the camera will focus on the subject at the center of the frame - The camera may be unable to recognize faces in the following situations: - When faces are partially hidden by sunglasses or otherwise obstructed - When faces take up too much or too little of the frame - When the frame includes more than one face, the faces recognized by the camera and the face on which the camera focuses depend upon a variety of factors, including the direction in which the faces are looking. - In some rare cases, the subject may not be in focus despite the fact that the double border turns green (□ 27).
-Should this occur, switch to □ (auto) mode and set AF area mode to Manual or Center, refocus on another subject positioned at the same distance from the camera as the actual portrait subject, and use focus lock (□ 50). - When pictures in which a face was recognized during shooting are displayed in full-frame playback mode or thumbnail playback mode, depending upon the orientation of the recognized face, the pictures may be automatically rotated for playback display except pictures taken with Continuous, BSS, Multi-shot 16, and Sport continuous (\$\sumeq\$ 47).
+- If the camera is unable to recognize any faces when the shutter-release button is pressed halfway with AF area mode set to Face priority, the AF area mode setting automatically switches to Auto. - If no faces are recognized when the shutter-release button is pressed halfway in Portrait or Nightportrait scene mode or smart portrait mode, the camera will focus on the subject at the center of the frame. - The camera may be unable to recognize faces in the following situations: - When faces are partially hidden by sunglasses or otherwise obstructed - When faces take up too much or too little of the frame - When the frame includes more than one face, the faces recognized by the camera and the face on which the camera focuses depend upon a variety of factors, including the direction in which the faces are looking. - When pictures in which a face was recognized during shooting are displayed in full-frame playback mode or thumbnail playback mode, depending upon the orientation of the recognized face, the pictures may be automatically rotated for playback display except pictures taken with Continuous, BSS, Multi-shot 16, and Sport continuous (C) 42).

-No Autofocus Mode
+🕅 Autofocus Mode

-(auto) → MENU (Shooting menu) → MENU (Shooting menu)
+(auto) → MENU (Shooting menu) → ▷ Autofocus mode )

-Choose how the camera focuses
+Choose how the camera focuses.